Dynamic Competitive Persuasion: The Game Without Prices

-Time is discrete, indexed by the natural numbers, with a final time period $T \leq \infty$.
-There are two long-lived sellers and $T$ short-lived consumers, who have identical preferences.
-Each seller has a binary type, represented by the Bernoulli random variable $\left\{0,1\right\}$.
-Let $x_{1}$ ($y_{1}$) denote the prior probability before the game begins--\textit{viz}, the prior belief for period $1$--that seller $1$ ($2$) is high quality.
-Note that we do not impose that $x_{1} = y_{1}$.
+Time is discrete, indexed by the natural numbers, $t = 0, 1, 2, \dots$.
+There are two long-lived senders and a sequence of short-lived receivers, who have identical preferences.
+Each sender has a persistent binary type taking values $\left\{0,1\right\}$ that is drawn prior to period \(0\) by nature and remains unchanged for the duration of the game.
+The senders' types are independent. \(x_{0}\) (\(y_{0}\)) denotes the prior probability at period \(0\) that sender \(1\) (\(2\)) is value \(1\).

-In each period, a single risk-neutral consumer visits both sellers.
-The sellers do not compete on price but instead on information: the buyer buys from the seller whose product has the highest expected quality.
-Each period, without knowing her (or the other seller's) type, each seller chooses a Blackwell experiment conditioned on her type, which realization is public.
-The buyer observes the realization of the two experiments and buys from the seller whose signal realization begets the highest expected value for the product (and randomizes fairly over the two sellers, should the expected value for both be the same).
-We normalize the reward to a seller from being chosen to $1$, and to $0$ from not being chosen.
-The two sellers discount the future by $\beta \leq 1$.
+Each period, without knowing her (or the other sender's) type, each sender chooses a public signal about her type.
+Following the realizations of the two signals, that period's receiver selects the sender with the highest expected type (and randomizes fairly between the two if indifferent).
+We normalize the reward to a sender from being chosen to \(1\), and to \(0\) from not being chosen.
+The two senders discount the future by a common discount factor $\delta \in \left[0,1\right)$.
+Each sender and receiver has perfect recall and observes the complete history of signals and signal realizations chosen by each sender.